WFP and UNEP sign agreement to boost food and water security

 8 May 2023 by The Water Diplomat

-At the event, Cindy McCain stated: “Food and water go hand in hand: we urgently need to restore our ecosystems and scale up climate adaptation programs to ensure future generations have the basic resources needed to grow enough food ... [..] ...
+At the event, WFP’s Executive Director Cindy McCain stated: “Food and water go hand in hand: we urgently need to restore our ecosystems and scale up climate adaptation programs to ensure future generations have the basic resources needed to grow enough food ... [] ...
 WFP’s global footprint and operational scale, combined with UNEP’s world-class scientific expertise, will help governments, communities, and families on the frontlines of the climate crisis better protect themselves.
 Our partnership will reduce humanitarian needs and support long-term solutions to hunger.”

-In an earlier statement, Inger Andersen had highlighted the effects of climate change on food production, whether in the form of droughts as int eh case of the Horn of Africa, or in the case of floods in low lying delta’s as a result of sea level rise and greater intensity of storms.
+In an earlier statement, Inger Andersen had highlighted the effects of climate change on food production, whether in the form of droughts as in the case of the Horn of Africa, or in the case of floods in low lying delta’s as a result of sea level rise and greater intensity of storms.
 In 2019, she stated, of the 33 million people internally displaced, climate change was a factor in the displacement of over 70 per cent of cases.
 Looking forward, some estimates indicate that by 2050, climate change could internally displace 216 million people.
 This, she said, is also related to water challenges: by 2050 an estimated 6 billion people will face regular water scarcity due to climate change, pollution, and increasingly unsustainable levels of production and consumption.